sql-machine-learning/elasticdl/docs/designs/data_transform.md

 ### Transform Expression in SQLFlow

 We can extend the SQLFlow syntax and enrich the COLUMN expression.
 We can add the built-in transform API call in it to describe the transform process.
 Let's take the following SQL expression for example.
 It trains a model to classify someone's income level using the [census income dataset](https://archive.ics.uci.edu/ml/datasets/Census+Income).
-The transform expression is **COLUMNS NUMERIC(STANDARDIZE(age)), NUMERIC(NORMALIZE(capital_gain)), EMBEDDING(BUCKETIZED(hours_per_week, bucket_num=10), dim=128)**.
-It will standardize the column *age*, normalize the column *capital_gain*, bucketize the column *hours_per_week* to 10 buckets and then map it to embedding value.
+The transform expression is **COLUMNS NUMERIC(NORMALIZE(capital_gain)), NUMERIC(STANDARDIZE(age)), EMBEDDING(BUCKETIZED(hours_per_week, bucket_num=10), dim=128)**.
+It will normalize the column *capital_gain*, standardize the column *age*, bucketize the column *hours_per_week* to 10 buckets and then map it to an embedding value.
 We will implement some built-in transform API.
 The API set contains [NORMALIZE, STANDARDIZE](https://en.wikipedia.org/wiki/Feature_scaling), [BUCKETIZED](https://en.wikipedia.org/wiki/Data_binning), LOG and more to be added in the future.

 ```SQL